MechaMind-Labs-LLP/Mastering_the_Basics_of_ROS2_with_TurtleSim/README.md

-# 🐢 Mastering ROS 2 Basics with TurtleSim – Circle Drawing & More
+# 🐢 Mastering ROS 2 Basics with TurtleSim

 Welcome, future robotics pioneer!
 This repository combines two powerful resources:

 * **Drawing a Circle with ROS 2 and TurtleSim**
-* **Mastering the Basics of ROS 2 with TurtleSim**
+* **Mastering the Basics of ROS 2 with TurtleSim - 2 Capstone Projects**

 Our mission is to take you from an absolute beginner to a confident ROS 2 developer through **hands-on projects** using the fun and intuitive **TurtleSim** simulator.
 By the end, you’ll be able to build and understand real-world robotic applications.